The greatest gift my father gave me: a love that runs deep

 One I’ve never forgotten.

-And to top it off, I was an angry soon-to-be divorcee.
+And to top it off, at the time I was an angry soon-to-be divorcee.

-So I had lots of shit to work out.
+So I had lots of sh*t to work out.

 The exercise turned out to be a great catalyst.

-What surprised me the most about it though wasn’t identifying the traits I didn’t like in my parents.
+What surprised me the most about it though wasn’t identifying the traits I didn’t like.

 But the traits I did.

-After reading each column I realized I’d inherited a few precious gifts from each.
+After reading each column I realized I’d been given priceless gifts from both my parents.

 As for my father…